 How Hawkeye Can Help Rid Your Property of Raccoon Babies

 If you have received any indication that a raccoon family is nesting on your property or you feel that you have a raccoon problem in your Toronto-area home, contact Hawkeye Bird and Animal Control immediately.
-Our team of professionals is trained and experienced to safely remove raccoons from your home.
+Our team of professionals is trained and experienced to safely remove live or dead raccoons from your home.

 Unlike other wildlife control services in the GTA, Hawkeye holds the following licenses: Trapping of Fur Bearing Animals Permit, Falconry Permit, and Pest Control License.
 This allows us to employ control methods in addition to relocation of captured raccoons.

 We are also the only pest bird and animal/wildlife control company in the country designated "Certified Wildlife Control Professional" and are permitted to euthanize pest animals in accordance with the Canadian Veterinary Association’s standards.
 What does this mean?
 It means we guarantee the permanent removal of raccoons and other wildlife.